JBChristy/localize-time/readme.txt

 == Screenshots ==

 1. Examples of entering the shortcode.
-2. How the shortcode displays in the US Pacific timezone.
+2. What the shortcode displays in the US Pacific timezone.

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 * Initial release

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.0 =
 Initial version of plugin